lkoczorowski/waltoken-demo/README.md

 6. Private Key: `0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80`
 > Note: This key is *NOT* private!
 Do not put any real tokens or money in this account, it will get drained!

 This private key is from the first account that hardhat node produces.
+Everyone that uses hardhat has this private key, so it's not really private.

 Let's first connect your wallet to this test account.
 After install the Rabby browser extension, you'll get the option to create a new address or connect to an existing one:
 1. Click "I already have an address"